-Some mortgage brokers will charge a fee for their services – usually £200-£500 per client.
+Some mortgage brokers will charge a fee for their services – it will usually cost you £200-£500.

 Your lender will need to value your property to check the difference in value from when you first took out your mortgage.
 This is so they can lend you the right amount of money and make sure it’s secured against the real value of your property.
 Many remortgage packages will include a free valuation, but this depends entirely on the lender and the mortgage you’re getting.

 Whether you’re buying, selling or remortgaging a property, you’ll need to appoint a conveyancer or solicitor: essentially a lawyer who specialises in property law.
 You’ll have to pay for these services, but the good news is that most remortgages include a free legal package, so often – as long as there are no extenuating circumstances – you won’t have to pay anything.
 Be sure to ask your broker about any fees, as they vary from lender to lender.

 Can I remortgage if I have credit issues?